2011 Portuguese presidential election: Background

+By the end of his first term, Cavaco Silva had a strong approval rating.

+Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
-In order to do so it is necessary to gather between 7500 and 15000 signatures and submit them to the Portuguese Constitutional Court.
+In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a simple majority (50% + 1).
 If no candidate gets this majority there is a second round between the two most voted candidates.